oinak/oinak/README.md

 in computers around 1986, and writing production software on 1999.
 Yes, that's when The Matrix was released &lt;insert joke about how old I am&gt;.

-I am specialized in complex e-commenrce and fintech web applications specialy within the Ruby on Rails ecosystem.
+I am specialized in complex e-commerce and fintech web applications specialy within the Ruby on Rails ecosystem.
 I like [leanring new stuff and sharing with others](https://dev.to/oinak/), I have taught programming courses and collaborated in tech evetns, such as